BrunoZell/CollectiveIntelligence/readme.md

 ## Economics: Prediction vs Actualization

-It is important to seperate investment banking from household banking.
+It is important to seperate investment banking from commercial banking.
 Essentially separating speculation from productive output.

 Speculation is inherently zero-sum since it doesn't direclty produce anything, leaving aside for now that the prediction itself may may carry some indirect value.